ArfieCat/cpsc-chess/README.md

 As a user, I want to be able to...

-- [ ] add a move to a list of prior moves.
+- [x] add a move to a list of prior moves.
+- [x] move pieces on the board following (mostly) standard chess rules.
-- [ ] play against another user on the same device.
+- [x] play against another user on the same device.
+- [x] view the current state of the board.
 - [ ] save and resume a game in progress.
-- [ ] view the current state of the board.
+- [ ] export a game to a PGN-like(?) format.

----

-# Mechanics
+## Mechanics

 1. Players can only see squares that a piece of their colour can move to on the next turn.
-2. Players are not informed of check; the king may move into or be left in check.
+2. Players are not informed of check---the king may move into or be left in check.
 3. There is no checkmate; the game ends when a player's king is captured.

+## Known Limitations

+1. Under-promotion is not implemented---a pawn is automatically promoted to a queen on its last rank.
+2. The implementation for castling is somewhat fragile.